saurabhsinghtomar27/React_Note/read.md

  # Hooks
  ## useState

-it is use to showcase manipulate of thing in ui
+Tt is used to showcase UI Updation
 <br>
 Example